-Advent 1 st Ordinary Time Lent Christ the King 2 nd Ordinary Time Easter Triduum Christmas Easter
+Advent 1" Ordinary Time Lent Christ the King 2 nd Ordinary Time Easter Triduum Christmas Easter This This is the first part and it varies in length due to Easter being a movable feast.
+The

-This is the first part and it varies in length due to Easter being a movable feast.
-The Ordinary weeks of the year begin with the Baptism of the Lord (the Sunday after the Epiphany) and take us through the life of Christ as recorded in one of the synoptic gospels: Matthew, Mark or Luke.
-This is the final season and lasts for 1 week.
-These three days are the climax of our whole year.
-They last from the Mass of the Lord's Supper on Holy Thursday until Easter Sunday, while the Church celebrates the passion, death and resurrection of our Lord.
-Christ redeemed all of us by this paschal mystery.
+- in with the Baptism of the l · .
+1 ne life of Christ as recorded in one of the synoptic gospeis: thew, Mark or Luke. is the final season and lasts fo of our whole year.
+They last Supp oer on Holy Thursday until E Easter Sunday, while the Chu arch celebrates the passion, deat h and resurrection of our Lore d.
+Christ redeemed all of us by y this paschal mystery.
 This season lasts 4 weeks.
 This season begins the Church year.
-It is a time for us to prepare for the coming of Jesus at Christmas.
-It is customary to light the candles of an Advent wreath, to mark these weeks of preparation.
-This season lasts 9 weeks.
+It is a time for us to prepare for t he coming of Jesus at Christ mas.
+It is customary to light the candles of an Advent wrec wreath, to mark these weeks of preparation. comi This season lasts 9 weeks.
 This season lasts from Easter Sunday to Pentecost when we commemorate the descent of the Holy Spirit.
-The Church prays earnestly, throughout this season, for the outpouring of the Holy Spirit to renew the Church.
-This is the second part and it varies in length due to Easter being a movable feast.
-This season lasts 3 weeks.
+The Church prays earnestly, throughout this season, for the outpouring of the Holy Spirit to renew the Church. es in length due to Easter bein This season lasts 3 weeks.
 This season commemorates the coming of Jesus Christ into the world.
 It runs from the first Mass of Christmas until the Sunday after the Epiphany.
-Holy Thursday, Good Friday, Holy Saturday This season lasts 6 weeks.
-In this season the Church prepares for the great celebration of Easter.
-We who are baptized reflect on how well we are living our faith and we help those approaching baptism at Easter to prepare themselves.
-Lent lasts from Ash Wednesday until the Mass of the Last Supper.
-The last Sunday of Lent celebrates Passion (Palm) Sunday, which recalls Christ's triumphant entry into Jerusalem.
+Holy Holy Thursday, Good Friday, Holy Saturday This This season lasts 6 weeks.
+In this season the Church prepares for the great celebration of Easte Easter.
+We who are baptized reflect on how well we are living our faith and we help those appr approaching baptism at Easter to prepare themselves.
+Lent lasts from Ash Wednesday until until the Mass of the Last Supper.
+The last Sunday of Lent celebrates Passion (Palm) Sund Sunday, which recalls Christ's triumphant entry into Jerusalem.